LearnMetabarcoding/LearnMetabarcoding/sphinx/source/filtering/fundamentals/phred_scores.rst

 .. admonition:: Exercise

-	Given the below fastq, convert the phred scores to probabilities (look up the :math:`S` values for each character on the fastq wikipedia page), then calculate the number of expected errors.
+	Given the below FASTQ, convert the phred scores to probabilities (look up the :math:`S` values for each character on the FASTQ wikipedia page), then calculate the number of expected errors.

 	.. parsed-literal::